 PSSM2

 PSSM2 horses show the same clinical signs as PSSM1 horses, including muscle stiffness, pain, and reluctance to work.
-Muscle biopsies taken from these horses also show abnormal accumulation of glycogen.
+Muscle biopsies taken from these horses also show abnormal accumulation and/or location of glycogen.

 However, these horses do not have the GYS1 mutation and the precise genetic cause is currently unknown.
 It is possible that several abnormal genes can contribute to this trait.